ZOEY (a.k.a. Little Girl)

 W.O.L.F.’s veterinarians examined Zoey before she arrived at the Sanctuary.
 She had parasites and was too anemic to be spayed.
 She received medical treatment for the parasites and when her quarantine concluded, she was placed with another Sanctuary wolf dog named Pax.
 Zoey began to flourish and her personality began to emerge.
 She loved to steal things including gloves, shovels and anything else that was not nailed down in her enclosure.
 She was proud of her skills as a thief and she even started to “steal” treats from the hands of her caregivers.

-Unfortunately the relationship between the Pax and Zoey did not develop as W.O.L.F. staff had hoped.
+Unfortunately, the relationship between the Pax and Zoey did not develop as W.O.L.F. staff had hoped.
 Zoey loved to play, but Pax was not interested in acting like a good playmate.
 He constantly followed Zoey at close range and always rudely sniffed her back end.
 She did not appreciate his annoying attention and began to try to avoid him.
 Her natural exuberance was disappearing.
 Staff made the decision to remove Pax and introduce Zoey to Loki, who was very lonely since his companion Frackette passed away.
 The staff was nervous about the first meeting between Zoey and Loki, but it went beautifully.
 The two wolves were soon great companions.
-Today they play and race up and down the mountain in their huge enclosure.
-They are often seen together, waiting to race along the front fence with any staff or volunteers who happen by.
-Loki and Zoey are perfectly suited to one another, and we believe they will live happily together for the rest of their days.
-After being rescued from the fur farm, Zoey received a second chance to enjoy the life she always should have had.
+They played incessantly and raced up and down the mountain in their huge enclosure.
+They were often seen together, waiting to race along the front fence with any staff or volunteers who happen by.
+Loki and Zoey were perfectly suited to one another.